Things to Do in East London

 Victoria Park Boating Lake

-Glide across the lake in a pedal boat and enjoy one of the city’s most beautiful parks from the water.
-It’s a charming, old-school activity that’s just as fun for couples as it is for families.
+Paddle across the lake on a pedal boat and enjoy one of the city's most lovely parks from a different perspective.
+It's a charming, old-fashionedexperience that's equally fun for couples and families.
+Afterward, stroll across the rose garden or grab a snack from one of the nearby cafés.

 E5 Bakehouse